-It may encourage you to know that growth almost always follows a breakup.
-Especially if you allow it to.
-And most people will, even if not right away.
+It may encourage you to know that growth will almost always follow a break up.

 I get it.

 It's why I'm asked DAILY..
 "Michael, what are my chances?" rather than, "Michael, how can I grow from this?"